We are reader-supported, earning a commission when you purchase through our links.

 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

-People love the familiar Gmail interface, but Google Workspace, formerly known as G Suite, isn’t free and resorting to email@example.com isn’t very professional.
-Luckily, there is a way to use Gmail’s email client with your custom email address.
+People love the familiar Gmail interface, but Google Workspace, formerly known as G Suite, isn’t free and resorting to firstname.lastname@example.org isn’t very professional.
+Luckily, there is a free way to use Gmail’s email client with your custom email address.